jeog/TOSDataBridge/README_DETAILS.md

 - **Numerical Values for 'Non-Decimal' Instruments:** The TOS DDE server doesn't handle numerical values for 'non-decimal' instruments well.
 For instance, trying to get a bid/ask/last etc. for a 10-yr note future (/zn) will not return the fractional part of the price.
 In these cases use the topic versions suffixed with an x (bidx/askx/lastx etc.) which will provide a string you'll need to parse.

 - **Case-Sensitivity:** Case Sensitivity is a minor issues with how Item values are handled.
 The underlying C/C++ library are case-sensitive; it's up to the client to make sure they are passing case consistent item strings.
-The Python wrapper is case-insensitive; on receiving item and topic strings they are converted to upper-case by default.
+The Python and Java wrappers are case-insensitive; on receiving item and topic strings they are converted to upper-case by default.

 - **Closing Large Blocks:** Currently Closing/Destroying large blocks(1,000,000+ combined data-stream elements) involves a large number of internal deallocations/destructions and becomes quite CPU intensive.
 The process is spun-off into its own thread but this may fail, returning to the main thread when the library is being freed, or block the python interpreter regardless of when or how it's called.
 Use caution when creating/closing large blocks.

 - **Block Size and Memory:** As mentioned you need to use some sense when creating blocks.
 As a simple example: let's say you want LAST,BID,ASK for 100 symbols.
 If you were to create a block of size 1,000,000, WITHOUT DateTime, you would need to allocate over 2.4 GB of memory - not good.
 As a general rule keep data-streams of similar desired size in the same block, and use new blocks as necessary.
 In our example if you only need 1,000,000 LAST elems for 10 items and 100 for everything else create 2 blocks: 1) a block of size 1,000,000 with those 10 items and the topic LAST; 2) a block of size 100 with all 100 items and the three topics.
 Then you would only need a little over 80 MB.
 (Really you could create three blocks to avoid any overlap but in this case its only a minor performance and space improvement and not worth worth the inconvenience.)

-- **Inter-Process Communication(IPC):** Uses a pair of master/slave objects that share two duplexed named pipes and a shared memory segment.
-Internally the client library continually calls the masters ->connected() method which is built to fail easily, for any number of reasons.

 - **Asymmetric Responsibilities & Leaks:** Connection 'probing' only works one way, from master to slave.
-The slave(which is owned by the Service) therefore may know that one of the clients isn't there and handle a disconnection, it just doesn't know what stream objects they are responsible for.
-Internally all it does is keep a ref-count to the streams it's been asked to create and obviously write the necessary data into the appropriate shared memory segments.
-To see the status of the service and if there are stranded or dangling streams open up the command shell and use **`TOSDB_DumpSharedBufferStatus`** to dump all the current stream information to /log .
+If the master disconnects abruptly, without sending the requisite remove signal(s), the slave will continue to maintain the client/master's streams.
+Internally, all it does is keep a ref-count to the streams it's been asked to create and obviously write the necessary data into the appropriate shared memory segments.
+To see the status of the service and if there are stranded or dangling streams open up the command shell and use **`DumpBufferStatus`** to dump all the current stream information to /log .

 - **DateTimeStamp:** THESE ARE NOT OFFICIAL STAMPS FROM THE EXCHANGE, they are manually created once the TOS DDE server returns the data.
 They use the system clock to assure high_resolution( the micro-seconds field) and therefore there is no guarantee that the clock is accurate or won't change between stamps, as is made by the STL's std::steady_clock.